 Firefighters have been keeping the world safe since the Roman Empire.
 It reportedly all began with Emperor Augustus of Rome, who created the first firefighting crew in the first century A.D.
 However, there are also rumors of actual water pumps used to extinguish fires in ancient Egypt.

-Firefighting became more organized in the 17th century after great fires in the cities of Paris and London.
+Firefighting became more organized in the 17th century after the Great Fire in London.

 In 1673, Dutch inventor Jan Van der Heyden developed the first fire hose, changing firefighting across the world.
 In the United States in 1678, the first fire company started in Boston.